-First and second mortgage loans receivable (net of allowance for forgivable second mortgages) increased by \$418.8 million.
-During fiscal year 2019, single-family mortgage loan originations increased by \$204.5 million, whereas mortgage loan payoffs decreased by \$33.1 million and mortgage loan repayments increased \$3.6 million.
-In addition, THDA recognized an allowance for future uncollectable forgivable second mortgages of \$19.3 million for fiscal year 2019.
-All of these changes are primarily attributable to a rise in mortgage loan production.
+First- and second-mortgage loans receivable (net of allowance for forgivable second mortgages) decreased by \$73.8 million.
+During fiscal year 2021, single-family mortgage loan originations decreased by \$285.9 million, whereas mortgage loan payoffs increased by \$164.1 million and mortgage loan repayments increased \$3 million.
+In addition, THDA recognized an allowance for future uncollectable forgivable second mortgages of \$32.9 million for fiscal year 2021.

-Total liabilities increased \$540.9 million.
-The increase is primarily due to a \$499.6 million increase of bonds payable at June 30, 2019, as compared to June 30, 2018.
+Total liabilities increased \$64.3 million.
+The increase is primarily due to a \$28.6 million increase of bonds payable at June 30, 2021, as compared to June 30, 2020, and a \$17.2 million increase in unearned revenue primarily from funds received in advance of expenses for the Homeowner Assistance Fund (HAF).
+This program was a new program in fiscal year 2021.